- 27 Feb 2023

-- Query filter – which displays the collected devices alongside their details according to the filter imposed
+- Query filter – The collected devices together with their details according to the filter set.

 Running a Saved Query

-Once a query is saved you can use and run it from the Saved Queries page or from the Saved Queries list in the Query Search Bar.
+Once a query is saved you can run it from the Queries page, from the Saved Query drawer or from the Saved Queries list in the Query Search Bar.

-Saved Queries List in the Query Filter Bar
+Saved Queries List in the Query Search Bar

-In the Devices page, click the Query search bar.
-The drop-down list displays list of saved queries and history of the query executed in Axonius.
+In an Asset page, click the Query search bar.
+The drop-down list displays a list of saved queries and history of the queries run in Axonius.

-To run a saved query, use the vertical scroll to select the desired saved query.
-Then click it to execute.
+To run a saved query, use the vertical scroll to select the saved query you want.
+Then click it to run the query.

 Updating an Existing Saved Query

-After opening a saved query, in the Devices page, you can do the following:
+After you open a saved query on an Assets page, you can do the following:

-- Rename a saved query by a single click.
+- Rename a saved query with a single click.